uccollab/uccollab.github.io/_pages/lab.md

 - Reliable integration of multimodal data in AI to help domain experts in their work.
 - Expert-AI interaction and collaboration.

-At the moment, we welcome application from B.Sc. and M.Sc. thesis students who want to work on compatible topics.
-If you are interested, feel free to contact Dr. Simone Balloccu.
-If possible include a grade transcript, an initial topic (or at least proposals), and a CV.

 ---

 ## People